near/docs/docs/local-setup/local-dev-node.md

 ## 1. **Run a node locally**

-For this step, please refer to the documentation on [running a node on testnet](../local-setup/local-dev-testnet.md) (Linux/MacOS) or the documentation on [running a node on Windows](../local-setup/local-dev-testnet.md).
+For this step, please refer to the documentation on [running a node on testnet](../local-setup/local-dev-testnet.md).
 Follow the steps and once your node is running come back to this part of the docs for step 2.

 ## 2. Create an account and start the node